LASIK Surgery – Austin, Texas

 Please note the following is not uncommon after LASIK Surgery:

-- Vision may fluctuate early on in the recovery process
+- Vision fluctuation early on in the recovery process

-- Eyes can feel dry for the first few weeks following surgery
+- Dry eyes for the first few weeks following surgery

-- Patients normally use antibiotic eye drops for 1 week following surgery
+- Use of antibiotic eye drops for 1 week following surgery

-- Patients normally use steroid eye drops for 2 weeks following surgery
+- Use of steroid eye drops for 2 weeks following surgery

 - A protective shield is required during sleep for 2 weeks following surgery